 Users can adjust the global colors of the mosaic using the Color Adjustment tool to enhance its visual appearance.
-This tool allows modifying the levels of the mosaic, i.e. making adjustments to the brightness, contrast, and gamma for each individual b or for all channels together.
+This tool allows modifying the levels of the mosaic, including adjusting the brightness, contrast, and gamma for each individual channel or for all channels together.

 In the Channel drop-down list, users can select a color channel to edit.
-Depending on the number of channels of the imagery, users can choose the "Master" channel to edit the red, green, blue and alpha channels all together, or choose "Red", "Green", "Blue" or "Alpha" to edit the channels individually.
+Depending on the number of channels in the imagery, users can choose the "Master" channel to edit the red, green, blue, and alpha channels together, or choose "Red," "Green," "Blue," or "Alpha" to edit the channels individually.
 Note that selecting the "Alpha" channel will also allow users to display this channel in the main window.
 For grayscale mosaics, only one channel can be selected.